 The Westport Recovery Community

 Most importantly, Westport supports a significant recovery community.
-With nearly fifty 12-step and SMART Recovery meetings each week in Westport — not to mention the surrounding communities of Southport, Fairfield, Wilton, Norwalk, Darien, and Weston — we are home to one of the strongest concentrations of 12-step recovery groups in Connecticut.
-Meetings in Fairfield County represent every walk of life; from corporate CEOs to college students, Westport House clients have little difficulty finding their niche in recovery.
+With nearly fifty 12-step, SMART, and Refuge Recovery meetings each week in Westport — not to mention the surrounding communities of Southport, Fairfield, Wilton, Norwalk, Darien, and Weston — it is home to one of the strongest concentrations of recovery groups in Connecticut.

 One of the Safest Small Cities in America